-Initial activities of the Department of Solid State Chemistry of ICMAB (SSC) started in 1988 focusing in the chemistry of high Tc superconducting oxides.
-The research interests have been further expanded to a diversity of topics within materials chemistry, and now are centered in the areas of battery materials, inorganic and carbon nanomaterials, biomaterials and nitride-based materials.
-The design of new inorganic phases, basing on crystal chemical criteria, and their modification by chemical / electrochemical doping –cationic or anionic- and by changing the size and microstructure, are among our major objectives.
+Initial activities of the Department of Solid State Chemistry of ICMAB (SSC) started in 1990 focusing in the chemistry of high Tc superconducting oxides.
+The research interests have been further expanded to a diversity of topics within materials chemistry, and now are centered in the areas of battery materials, inorganic and carbon nanomaterials, hybrid materials, biomaterials and nitride-based materials.
+The design of new inorganic phases, basing on crystal chemical criteria, mixed-valence character and their modification by chemical / electrochemical doping –cationic or anionic- and by changing the size and microstructure, are among our major objectives.

 The development of new synthetic methodologies, specific for each targeted phase, is also a defining feature of the Department.
 The investigated materials include high power/high capacity electrodes for rechargeable batteries, electroactive materials for neural growth, drug delivery systems, inorganic nanowires, carbon nanotubes, luminescent and electronic materials and catalysts.